LordTumnus/matlab-docs/README.md

-# matlab-myst-docs
+# matlab-docs
-Autogenerate markdown documentation from .m files
+Documentation from matlab classes and functions